Kang & Kodos' Twirl 'n' Hurl

 Kang & Kodos' Twirl 'n' Hurl is a theme park attraction at Universal Studios Florida, which opened on August 11, 2013.
-The ride is based on The Simpsons' Treehouse of Horror specials.
+The ride is based on The Simpsons' Treehouse of Horror specials, and is named after recurring characters Kang and Kodos.

 History

 Kang & Kodos' Twirl 'n' Hurl is a part of the Springfield expansion of Universal Studios Florida.
 As part of the expansion, the International Food & Film Festival was demolished in order to make way for Fast Food Boulevard.
 Minigames were built in front of The Simpsons Ride and the Duff Gardens; Lard Lad Donuts, and Bumblebee Man's Taco Truck were built as well.
 Kang & Kodos' Twirl 'n' Hurl was the last experience opened in the Springfield expansion.
 The ride is manufactured by Zamperla.

 Ride summary

 Queue

 The queue is a brief walk around the spinner and into a shaded area where guests board the ride.
 While waiting, guests can watch brief clips from the Treehouse of Horror specials.